-- The net position restricted for pensions of CCCERA at the close of December 31, 2017 and 2016 totaled \$8.4 billion and \$7.4 billion, respectively.
-All of the net position is available to meet CCCERA's ongoing obligations to plan participants and their beneficiaries. - CCCERA's total net position restricted for pensions increased by \$952.1 million, or 12.8%, and \$461.9 million, or 6.6%, as of December 31, 2017 and 2016, respectively.
-The increases in 2017 and 2016 are primarily the result of positive investment returns as well as contributions received. - Total Additions, as reflected in the Statement of Changes in Fiduciary Net Position, for the vears ended December 31, 2017 and 2016 were \$1,407.9 million and \$900.1 million. respectively.
-This includes employer and plan member contributions of \$411.3 million, investment income of \$995.7 million, and net securities lending income of \$0.9 million for the year ended December 31, 2017, along with employer and plan member contributions of \$396.7 million, investment income of \$501.8 million and net securities lending income of \$1.6 million for the year ended December 31, 2016.
-The 56.4% increase in additions to net position over the prior year is mainly due to net investment income.
+- The Net Position Restricted for Benefits, as reported in the Statement of Fiduciary Net Position, totaled \$8.1 billion and \$8.4 billion at the close of December 31, 2018 and 2017, respectively.
+All of the net position is available to meet CCCERA's ongoing obligations to plan participants and their beneficiaries. - CCCERA's total Net Position Restricted for Benefits decreased by \$240.6 million, or 2.9%, and increased \$952.1 million, or 12.8%, as of December 31, 2018 and 2017, respectively.
+Although there were increases in employer and member contributions in both years, and investment income in 2017, the overall decrease in 2018 over prior year is primarily the result of negative investment earnings.

-- Total Deductions, as reflected in the Statement of Changes in Fiduciary Net Position, totaled \$455.8 million for the year ended December 31, 2017, an increase of \$17.7 million over the year ended December 31, 2016, or approximately 4.0%, mainly attributed to the increase in retiree payroll.
-Benefits paid to retirees and beneficiaries increased from \$412.1 million in 2016 to \$430.0 million in 2017, or approximately 4.4%.
+- Total Additions, as reflected in the Statement of Changes in Fiduciary Net Position, for the years ended December 31, 2018 and 2017 were \$242.9 million and \$1,407.9 million, respectively.
+This includes employer and plan member contributions of \$428.6 million, investment loss of \$187.3 million, and net securities lending income of \$1.6 million for 2018, along with employer and plan member contributions of \$411.3 million, investment income of \$995.7 million and net securities lending income of \$0.9 million for 2017.
+The 82.7% decrease in additions to net position over the prior year is attributed to net investment loss for the year. - Total Deductions, as reflected in the Statement of Changes in Fiduciary Net Position, totaled \$483.5 million for the year ended December 31, 2018, an increase of \$27.7 million over the year ended December 31, 2017, or approximately 6.1%, mainly attributed to the increase in retiree payroll.
+Benefits paid to retirees and beneficiaries increased from \$430.0 million in 2017 to \$452.5 million in 2018, or approximately 5.2%.
 This increase can be attributed to an increase in the number of new retirees and an annual cost-of-living (COLA) increase. - CCCERA's funding objective is to meet long-term benefit obligations through contributions and investment income.
-As of December 31, 2016, the date of CCCERA's last actuarial pension plan valuation, the funded status for CCCERA (the ratio of the valuation of assets to the actuarial liabilities) was 86.5%, compared to 84.5% in the previous year.
-The increase in the funding ratio is due to contributions in excess of the value of benefits earned as well as investment earnings in excess of the assumed rate. - The total investment portfolio finished 2017 with a solid gross return of 14.2%, compared to 7.4% in 2016. - Based on the Governmental Accounting Standards Board (GASB) Statement No. 67, CCCERA has a net pension liability (NPL) of \$0.8 billion and \$1.4 billion as of December 31, 2017 and 2016, respectively.
-The plan fiduciary net position as a percentage of the total pension liability is 91.2% and 84.2% as of December 31, 2017 and 2016, respectively.
-The net pension liability as a percentage of covered payroll is 100.2% and 185.5% as of December 31, 2017 and 2016, respectively.
-Refer to Note 6, Net Pension Liability, and Schedule of Changes in Net Pension Liability and Related Ratios in the Required Supplementary Information section of this report for more information.
+As of December 31, 2017, the date of CCCERA's last actuarial pension plan valuation prepared by Segal Consulting, the funded status for CCCERA (the ratio of the valuation of assets to the actuarial liabilities) was 88.5%, compared to 86.5% in the previous year.
+The increase in the funding ratio is due to contributions in excess of the value of benefits earned as well as investment earnings in excess of the assumed rate.

+- The total investment portfolio finished 2018 with a negative return after investment fees of -2.7%, compared to 13.9% in 2017. - Based on the Governmental Accounting Standards Board (GASB) Statement No. 67, CCCERA has a net pension liability (NPL) of \$1.43 billion and \$0.81 billion as of December 31, 2018 and 2017, respectively.
+The plan fiduciary net position as a percentage of the total pension liability is 85.09% and 91.18% as of December 31, 2018 and 2017, respectively.
+The net pension liability as a percentage of covered payroll is 167.82% and 100.18% as of December 31, 2018 and 2017, respectively.
+Refer to Note 6, Net Pension Liability, and the Schedule of Changes in Net Pension Liability and Related Ratios in the Required Supplementary Information section on page 49 of this report for more information.